 What is your browser?

 It’s what you use to surf the web.
-It’s Chrome, Safari, Edge, Internet Explorer or Firefox.
-Those the the major ones.
+It’s Chrome, Firefox, Safari, Edge, or Opera.
+Those are the major ones.

 What is caching or cache?

 A cache is a place on your hard disk where the browser keeps things that it downloaded once in case they’re needed again.
 Web browsers usually cache pages by default.
 When you visit a website, the browser may cache the code and images referenced on the page.
 When you visit other pages on the site that use the same code and images your browser will not have to re-download the files.
 The browser can simply load them from the cache, stored on your hard drive.
 This makes the page load faster.

 But if I’ve made changes (or you have) you often need to refresh your cache to see them.
 This tells the browser to access the pages again and look for changes and new code and/or images.

 Think of this like driving in the rain without using your wipers.
 You have to clear off your windshield to see the road.
 You have to clear your cache to see changes made!